 I felt bad that he seemed to be embarrassed by his admission.
-Even though I hadn’t see the knife, I had assumed he was carrying one.
+Even though I hadn’t seen the knife, I assumed he was carrying one.
 In fact, I was certain of it.
 His confession came as no surprise to me.
 Nor did I take it as something to be offended by.
 On the contrary, I would have been surprised if he hadn’t been carrying a weapon and maybe even worried for him if he wasn’t.

 Although I never had explicit conversations with any of my other four hitchers, I’m absolutely certain each one of them was armed.
 It didn’t bother me in the least.
 I was, too.

 The first time I saw one of these signs was in New York state, on my way to Salem.
 I thought this was the funniest thing ever.
 Afterward, I joked that I would only pick up hitchers near prisons to “increase my chances for an adventure”.

 But I suppose if I have to be a responsible adult (a thought to which I shudder in revulsion), I should point out that it’s probably not the greatest idea in the world to pick up a hitchhiker too close to a prison.
 Heed the signs.

 But if you do pick one up – don’t turn him back in to the cops.
 That’d be a total dick move! 😉

 Courtesy and Protocol